 In the final stage of Alzheimer’s or dementia, which may last a number of years, needs become much more pronounced.
 It’s very important to ensure comfort and safety, something that becomes more difficult as the older adult loses the capability to communicate verbally.
 Self-care for the caregiver is also essential in this stage, as providing care is often both physically and emotionally draining.

-Here’s what you may expect to encounter in the late stage of Alzheimer’s:
+Here’s what you may expect to encounter with late stage Alzheimer’s:

 Increased Care Needs: